Best Diablo 4 Season 4 Dungeons to farm XP & level up quickly

 Domhaine Tunnels Strand, northeast of Cerrigar, Scosglen

 In order to access a Nightmare Dungeon, you must first acquire the dungeon's specific Nightmare Sigil.
-These can be acquired by completing quests at the Tree of Whispers, but they can also be found in other Nightmare Dungeons and crafted by an Occultist.
+These can be acquired by completing quests at the Tree of Whispers, but are also be found in other Nightmare Dungeons and crafted by an Occultist.

 With many more powerful monsters, Nightmare Dungeons are amazing sources of experience.
-However, they are not normally as repeatable as regular dungeons.
-There is a trick that allows you to access a Nightmare Dungeon multiple times and reset the monsters each time.
+However, they're not normally as repeatable as regular dungeons, but there is a trick that allows you to access one multiple times and reset the monsters each time.

 A player using an ice spell against several demons in Diablo 4